yeojz/redux-intl-connect/README.md

 [![Coverage Status][coveralls-badge]][coveralls-link]

 ## Why
-FormatJS and it's corresponding bindings for React, Ember, Angular with Redux is great.

-However, 2 use cases in other projects led to this repository:
+FormatJS and it's corresponding bindings for React, Ember, Angular with Redux are great.
+However, 2 use cases in other projects led to this:

  1. Location with slow internet speed and older browsers, meant the need for polyfills due to the absence of ECMAScript Internationalization API.
 This also means a relatively large dependency download which is not ideal.
  1. The main function in use was `formatMessage`.

 ## About
-This library is not meant to be a 100% feature parity with the FormatJS and Redux bindings.
-It aims to provide only basic functionality for use with your own custom message strings.

-Current it only supports `formatMessage` and provides a similar API influenced by the original library bindings.
+This library does not depend on any browser Internationalization API.
+Currently it only supports `formatMessage` and provides a similar API influenced by the original library bindings.

+It is not meant to be a 100% feature parity with the FormatJS and their Redux bindings.
 Extending to other translation methods will be considered provided it fulfills point 1 above.

 ## Installation
 Install the library: